TobikoData/sqlmesh/docs/reference/cli.md

 ```
 Usage: sqlmesh audit [OPTIONS]

-  Run audits.
+  Run audits for the target model(s).

 Options:
   --model TEXT           A model to audit.
 Multiple models can be audited.
-  -s, --start TEXT   The start datetime of the interval for which this command
+  -s, --start TEXT       The start datetime of the interval for which this
-                     will be applied.
+                         command will be applied.
-  -e, --end TEXT     The end datetime of the interval for which this command
+  -e, --end TEXT         The end datetime of the interval for which this
-                     will be applied.
+                         command will be applied.
   --execution-time TEXT  The execution time (defaults to now).
   --help                 Show this message and exit.
 ```

 ## create_external_models